felixlu/awesome-stars/README.md

 - [mellow-io/mellow](https://github.com/mellow-io/mellow) - Mellow is a rule-based global transparent proxy client for Windows, macOS and Linux.
 Also a Proxifier alternative.
 - [GitbookIO/gitbook](https://github.com/GitbookIO/gitbook) - 📝 Modern documentation format and toolchain using Git and Markdown
 - [dwqs/blog](https://github.com/dwqs/blog) - :dog: :clap: :star2: Welcome to star
-- [SheetJS/sheetjs](https://github.com/SheetJS/sheetjs) - 📗 SheetJS Spreadsheet Data Toolkit -- New home https://git.sheetjs.com/SheetJS/sheetjs
 - [artilleryio/artillery](https://github.com/artilleryio/artillery) - Load testing at cloud-scale.
 Serverless & distributed out-of-the-box.
-Test anything - web apps, HTTP APIs, GraphQL, Socket.io, WebSocket and more.
+Load test with Playwright.
+Load test HTTP APIs, GraphQL, WebSocket, and more.
 Use any Node.js module.
-Never fail to scale!
+Never fail to scale with Art
 - [jawil/blog](https://github.com/jawil/blog) - Too young, too simple.
 Sometimes, naive & stupid 🐌
 - [jiangduoduo/PandaCUT](https://github.com/jiangduoduo/PandaCUT) - a tool to help you cut .pngs from .psd
 - [leezng/vue-json-pretty](https://github.com/leezng/vue-json-pretty) - A JSON tree view component that is easy to use and also supports data selection.